A Comprehensive Framework for Electroweak Phase Transitions: Thermal History and Dynamics from Bubble Nucleation to Percolation: Vacuum phases in the thermal history

-However, it is important to note that the results regarding the SNR and ISB PTs may not be entirely reliable.
-This is because the analysis above is based on the one-loop effective potential at finite temperature, which is known to suffer from several theoretical issues~\cite{Croon:2020cgk,Papaefstathiou:2020iag,Gould:2021oba,Athron:2022jyi,Ekstedt:2024etx}.
-As shown in Fig.~\ref{fig:thigheq2}, these EWPT patterns are typically generated by a large $\lamhs$, which falls within the non-perturbative regime, as discussed in other analysis~\cite{Curtin:2014jma}.
 Additionally, these transitions are associated with the appearance of a Landau pole $\Lambda$ at a few TeVs, which raises concerns from a theoretical perspective.
 For instance, if the model is free from a Landau pole below 5~TeV (i.e., if $\Lambda \gtrsim 5$~TeV), then PTs starting from an EW-broken vacuum become impossible, meaning that the EW symmetry remains unbroken prior to the EWPT.
 Consequently, the possible PTs associated with the EWSB in this model would either begin from the origin or from a $\ztwo$-broken vacuum, leading to the various EWPT patterns summarized in Table~\ref{tab:PTsum}.
 It can be observed that the smaller the value of $\lams$ is, the fewer EWPT patterns are possible.
 Moreover, if one imposes the constraint that $\Lambda \gtrsim 10$~TeV, then only the SR-h and SR-sh are viable, provided that the three-step PTs are excluded.
 Furthermore, as noted in Ref.~\cite{Carena:2019une}, models exhibiting spontaneous $\mathbb{Z}_2$ symmetry breaking also encompass scenarios where $\mathbb{Z}_2$ symmetry is not restored, even within parameter spaces characterized by small couplings.
 This observation suggests that the Landau pole issue is likely not a significant concern in these cases.